 Through its Resilience Program as well as collaboration with BCDC on the Stronger Housing, Safer Communities project, ABAG has led the region in assessing and improving seismic safety in the Bay Area for over 30 years.
-ABAG has supported local jurisdictions with changes to building codes, policies, planning, and community education in order to increase the strength of our housing stock to seismic risks.
+ABAG has supported local jurisdictions with changes to building codes, policies, planning, and community education in order to increase the strength of our housing stock to seismic risks, and more recently with exploring where seismic and flood risks intersect in multi-hazard planning.
 ABAG has also provided support to local jurisdictions in the development of Local Hazard Mitigation Plans.
 This program is now part of the staff consolidation of MTC/ABAG in July 2017.